June Jo Lee

 Previously, VP of Strategic Insights at The Hartman Group, leading qualitative research projects for Whole Foods Market, Safeway, Target, Starbucks’ Evolution Fresh, Dairy Management Inc, Kraft, Nestle, Hersey, Heinz, General Mills, Kellogg’s, PepsiCo and more.

-Studied food anthropology at Harvard Graduate School of Arts and Sciences, and started her career in food as a produce team member at the original Whole Foods Market in Austin, Texas.
+Studied food anthropology at Harvard Graduate School of Arts and Sciences, and started career in food as a produce team member at the original Whole Foods Market in Austin, Texas.